sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 H\ :sub:`1`: it is NOT true that µ\ :sub:`P` = µ\ :sub:`A` = µ\ :sub:`J`

-This null hypothesit is a lot trickier to test than any of the ones we have seen previously.
+This null hypothesis is a lot trickier to test than any of the ones we have seen previously.
 How shall we do it?
 A sensible guess would be to “do an ANOVA”, since that is the title of the chapter, but it is not particularly clear why an “analysis of *variances*” will help us learn